yaya2devops/cloudblog/cl6qlb6t005xmgenv7say1gvg.md

 > [Helpful Link!](https://dev.to/azure/keep-your-azure-subscription-clean-automatically-mmi)

 ### NEXT
-It is possible that you will experience an account that has been in a sleep mode for an extended period of time, as I did.
+As I did, you may encounter an account that has been in sleep mode for a while.
 So having a clearer vision of what to consider is a good first step.
-Good luck cleaning up the total mess.
-More research is required!
+Good luck cleaning up the mess.
+More investigation is required!